 Our family of healthcare providers includes:

-- Hutchinson Regional Medical Center (HRMC) – A not-for-profit, 190-licensed bed, acute-care hospital serving the heath needs of the more than 65,000 residents of Reno county and the surrounding communities.
+- Hutchinson Regional Medical Center (HRMC) – A not-for-profit, 190-licensed bed, acute-care hospital serving the health needs of the more than 65,000 residents of Reno county and the surrounding communities.
 HRMC is accredited by the Joint Commission, a prestigious national organization that grades healthcare institutions on quality measures.

 - Horizons Mental Health Center – Established in 1968, Horizons provides residents of Reno, Barber, Harper, Kingman and Pratt counties with a full range of out-patient mental health services including individual & family therapy as well as community service such as case management and psychosocial group therapy.
 We provide integrated care through community partners.
 Horizons’ dedicated and professional staff is committed to providing exceptional behavior health care.

 - Hospice & Home Care of Reno County – Hospice provides medical support services for patients diagnosed with life-threatening illness.
 Hospice is accredited by the Joint Commission.
 Care is provided in the home or at Hospice House, a warm and comfortable facility conveniently located close to Hutchinson’s other medical providers.
 HomeCare provides in-home health care services for acute and chronic needs.
 During the past year, more than 3,000 people in the area utilized Hospice and HomeCare services.
-The agency also provides outreach services including Palliative Care, a Community Pulmonary Program and Care Transitions.

 - Health-E-Quip – Our home medical equipment supply company makes the transition from hospital to home easier, improving the recuperation experience for our patients.
 We are TJC Accredited and consistently voted #1 provider of medical equipment by The Hutchinson News.